EdwardStanford7/media_rating/README.md

 I like to rate media I consume based on a ranking system of 1-7.
-This is just a little CLI app to make the ratings more accurate by using an elo system and then splitting into ratings based on a normal distribution.
+This is an app to make the ratings more accurate by using an elo system and then splitting into ratings based on elo rankings.

 How to use:
 - Spreadsheet needs to have category headings in the first row and ratings in the column directly next to the entries.